proofxyz/fateweaver/README.md

 - **Duplicate avoidance:** a script is provided that searches the collection for duplicates and allows you to re-generate those tokens until no duplicates are left.
 - **Helpful summaries:** generating attributes will create summaries for you so you can see the current state of the collection from a high level.

+## Getting started

+This project is designed to be modified to fit your needs and is not intended to be used as a library in another program.
+Because of this, you can simply fork the project on GitHub or download it to get started.
+I highly recommend reading the rest of the README below before diving in.

 ## Important terminology

 - **Attribute:** a specific layer on the NFT, e.g. Body, Front Wing, etc.